Can you get a mortgage using dividends?

 Dividend income is a share of your company’s profits that you take as a shareholder.
 For many directors, dividends form a significant part of total earnings alongside a base salary.
 They’re not subject to national insurance contributions, making them a tax-efficient way to pay yourself.

 Directors often set their salary at or below the basic tax rate threshold and take the rest as dividends.
-This is perfectly legitimate and common among business owners, but it does mean your payslips may not tell the full story of your income, which is where some lenders can be cautious needing more history for company owners.
+This is perfectly legitimate and common among business owners, but it does mean your payslips may not tell the full story of your income, which is why some lenders take a more cautious approach when assessing company directors.

 How lenders view dividend income